danclark5/aws_hello_pyramid/README.rst

 Hello Pyramid
 =============

-This repo houses the sample code used in my `HOW-TO: PYRAMID HELLO WORLD ON AWS <http://bruisedthumb.com/post/2017-03-05>`_ Tutorial.
+This repo houses the sample code used in my `How-To: Hello Pyramid on AWS <http://bruisedthumb.com/post/2017-03-05>`_ Tutorial.

 It contains the following